autogluon/pydata2023-autogluon-workshop/README.md

-# AutoGluon: Empowering (Multimodal) AutoML for the Next 10 Million Users
+# AutoGluon: Leveraging Text, Images, and the Kitchen Sink to solve complex ML problems in a few lines of code with AutoGluon

 Automated machine learning (AutoML) offers the promise of translating raw data into accurate predictions without the need for significant human effort, expertise, and manual experimentation.
 In this workshop, we introduce [AutoGluon](https://github.com/autogluon/autogluon),